-The rules are so basic it’s one of the greatest starter games for new players.
+The rules for draughts are so basic that it’s one of the greatest starter games for new players.
 The pieces move diagonally, one space at a time, capturing pieces by jumping over them.
 If you get a piece on the other side of the board, it gets to move forward and backward.

 You can make your own board with a standard sheet of paper, or a chunk of cardboard, and a marker, and use almost anything as pieces.

 This Indian game is like a mating between marbles and draughts

 If games like draughts, tafl and 9 Men’s Morris are too rigid for you and you just want to cut loose, carrom may be the game for you.
 The traditional board game is comprised of a smooth, walled board with holes in the corners and a strategically-placed diagram of lines and circles.
 Within the centre circle is a group of 19 pieces, known as carrom men - but also called seeds, coins, pawns or pucks.
 The pucks are generally three colours: nine of one player’s colour, nine of the other colour and one special puck, referred to as the queen piece.